alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 X_test['GrLivArea'] = np.log(X_test['GrLivArea']+1)
 ```

-Taking the log of the values reduces the skew from 0.60 to 0.04:
+Taking the log of the `YearBuilt` values reduces the skew from 0.60 to 0.04:

 <div class="imgcap">
 <img src="/assets/bio/skew_yr.png" style="width:49%">
 <img src="/assets/bio/unskew_yr.png" style="width:49%">
 </div>

-Lastly, we must consider **normalising** the continuous data.
+Lastly, it's helpful to **standardise** the continuous data.
 This involves setting the mean of the data to zero and the standard deviation to one.

-Standardising the data is beneficial when using linear regression as it speeds up the process and makes it more numerically robust.
-It is not necessary for Random Forrest Regression, but as we have not decided upon a model yet, we will standardise the data.
+This is beneficial when using linear regression as it speeds up the process and makes it more numerically robust.
+It's not necessary for Random Forrest Regression, but as we haven't decided upon a model yet, let's standardise the data.

-It is important to standardise the test data using the same scaler as the train data:
+When doing this, we need to ensure we use the same for the test data as we did for the train data:

 ```
 X_train_cont = X_train[['OverallQual', 'YearBuilt','GrLivArea', 'GarageCars']]